youyanggu/covid19_projections/about.md

 In the words of Ruth Etzioni, an epidemiologist at Seattle’s Fred Hutchinson Cancer Research Center, “that \[the IHME model\] is being used for policy decisions and its results interpreted wrongly is a travesty unfolding before our eyes.”

-In essence, their model is based on fitting a mathethetical curve with no basis in epidemiology or disease modeling.
-As a result, some of their projections do not pass what we call the "common sense test".
-Below are a few more examples.

 [Back to Top](#top)

 ### Sample Summary of IHME Inaccurate Predictions